Skip to main content

 Overview

 You have the target architecture.
 Now the question is: how do you get there without breaking everything along the way?
 Phase 4 of the modernization workflow is where strategy becomes execution planning.
 The Architectural Decision Record from Phase 3 defines what the system should become.
 This playbook turns that vision into a sequenced set of work packages — each one independently deployable, each one ordered by dependency, and each one structured around the Transform → Coexist → Eliminate cycle — the operational expression of the Strangler Fig pattern (Martin Fowler, 2004) that makes incremental modernization safe.
 Rather than replacing the legacy system in one big-bang release, each work package builds the new component (Transform), runs it alongside the legacy component with traffic routing (Coexist), and retires the legacy component only after behavioral equivalence is verified (Eliminate).
 The sequencing problem is harder than it looks.
 You can’t just pick the easiest component and start — if that component shares a database with three others, you’ll immediately hit data decomposition challenges.
 You can’t just follow the dependency graph blindly either — sometimes the highest-risk component should go first (to retire risk early) and sometimes it should go last (to learn from easier migrations first).
 The right sequence balances dependency constraints, risk appetite, business value delivery, and team capability.
 CoreStory serves as a Navigator throughout this phase — mapping the specific dependencies, shared data stores, and integration points that determine what can be separated and what must move together.
-It also operates as an Oracle for understanding the implications of each sequencing choice: “If we modernize this component first, what temporary integration work is needed for everything that still depends on it?”
+It also operates as an Expert for understanding the implications of each sequencing choice: “If we modernize this component first, what temporary integration work is needed for everything that still depends on it?”
 Who this is for: Engineering leads, project managers, and modernization teams responsible for planning and tracking the migration.
 Also useful for technical program managers coordinating cross-team modernization efforts.
 What you’ll get: A sequenced set of work packages with scope, acceptance criteria, dependencies, estimated effort, and the Transform/Coexist/Eliminate structure for each — optionally pushed to Jira or Linear as epics and stories.

 When to Use This Playbook